Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: Instantaneous
 A burst of cold energy emanates from you in a length 6 *(9m)* cone.
 Each creature in that area must make a CON Save.
 On a failed save, a creature takes 3d8 cold damage and is hindered by ice formations for 1 minute, or until it or another creature within reach of it uses an action to break away the ice.
 A creature hindered by ice has its speed reduced to 0.
 On a successful save, a creature takes half as much damage and isn't hindered by ice.
-At Higher Levels.
-When you cast this spell using a spell slot of 3rd level or higher, increase the cold damage by 1d8 for each slot level above 2nd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3rd level or higher, increase the cold damage by 1d8 for each slot level above 2nd.
 - **Classes**: Sorcerer, Wizard
 *(Source: FTD, page 21)*